mahyahhp/life-in-the-uk-test/README.md

 The **Small claims**: an informal way of helping people to settle minor disputes without spending a lot of time and money using a lawyer - The hearing is held in front of a judge in an ordinary room, and people from both sides of the dispute sit around a table
 * England and Wales: less than £10,000
-* Scotland: less than £5,000
-* Northern Ireland: less than £3,000
+* Scotland and Northern Ireland: less than £3,000

 Solicitors
 - They advertise in local newspapers and in **Yellow Pages**